keboola/developers-docs/cli/commands/remote/table/preview/index.md

 : When combined with `--out`, the file will be overwritten if it already exists.

 `--limit <int>`
-: Limit the number of exported rows. (maximum 1000, default 100)
+: Limit the number of exported rows (maximum 1000, default 100).

 `--order <string>`
 : Order the data by one or more columns.